 A total of 162 Halifaxes and 137 Lancasters took part in this raid.
 Cloud covered the whole of the route and the target up to 14,000 feet.
 The target was an important synthetic fuel oil factory.
 At the target the Pathfinder markers were little more than a faint glow through the cloud cover.
 The attacking force approached the target in two waves passing to the north and south of Rotterdam.
 This confused the enemy for a time but as the force approached Sterkrade they also drew close to the German fighter beacon at Bocholt where the Luftwaffe fighter controller had assembled his forces.
 About 21 aircraft were shot down by fighters and 10 by flak.
 22 of the lost aircraft were Halifax Mk 3.
 The overall Halifax Loss rate was 13.6% of the 162 Halifaxes taking part in the raid.

 From post war examination of German records the effect of the raid appears to have been negligible, local records give that 21 Germans and 6 foreign workers were killed, and 18 houses damaged.
 Nevertheless from reconnaissance photos following the raid nine units at the factory appeared to have been damaged.

 The squadron was supported by hundreds of dedicated groundcrew.
-The last picture in the sidebar on the right shows a proud group of three, Peter Sharpe bottom left, in August 1944 with his completed nose art of Pluto above.
+The next to last picture in the sidebar shows a proud group of three, Peter Sharpe bottom left, in August 1944 with his completed nose art of Pluto above.